Unchained112/WebCardGames/README.md

 ### Yifei Wang
 **Current Stage**
 1. Build the blackjack game with poker cards
-    - Well-designed layout
+    - Basic functions and corresponding effects
     - Introduction to this game
-2. Create a fundamental level Ai robot in the game
+2. Create a fundamental level Ai robot
+    - Play the role of banker in the game.
+    - Capable of judging the current stage of player and make decision on next step.

 ###  Ziyu Tang
 **Current Stage**